 Marie Anne Caroline Quivoron had her first painting accepted to the Salon in 1857.
 Though she moved often as a child, and had no formal artistic training, this first success proved her work ethic and careful eye.
 Her acceptance in the salon earned her an invitation to work in Ingres’s studio—where she butted heads with the master.

 “He wished to impose limits.
 He would assign to them [women] only the painting of flowers, of fruits, of still lifes, portraits and genre scenes...
 I wish to work at painting, not to paint some flowers, but to express those feelings that art inspires in me.”
 It would not be the last time she struggled with domineering men.

-In 1869, Marie married Félix Bracquemond, a well known engraver and friend of the impressionists.
-Through Félix, Marie met Gauguin, Monet, and Degas — and she became a confidant and collaborator with in the young movement.
-She would participate in the impressionist exhibitions of 1879, 1880, and 1886.
-As her skills and recognition grew, so did the jealousy and ire of her husband Félix.
+In 1869, Marie married Félix Bracquemond, a popular engraver and friend of the Impressionists.
+Through Félix, Marie met Gauguin, Monet, and Degas and became a collaborator in the young movement.
+She participated in the Impressionist exhibitions of 1879, 1880, and 1886, and as her skills and recognition grew, so did the ire of her husband Félix.